PrakharDoneriya/Python/Meaning_of_Underscore_Dunders.md

 >>> MangledGlobal().test()
 23
 ```
-If you are wondering about it 😳, This is due to name mangling (__mangled will be written as _MangledGlobal__mangled), I was just able to take the reference 😉
+If you are wondering about it, This is due to name mangling (__mangled will be written as _MangledGlobal__mangled), I was just able to take the reference

 ## 4. Double Leading and Trailing Underscore : "\_\_var__"
 * Name mangling is not applicable